-These tests are not directly from the College Board, but they will still help you become familiar with the material.
-This section includes links to both full unofficial practice tests and small-scale topic-specific practice quizzes.
+The following AP US History tests are not directly from the College Board, but they will still help you become familiar with the material.
+This section includes links to both full unofficial practice tests and small-scale, topic-specific quizzes.
 The short quizzes may be useful in the early stages of your studying when you want to target certain eras or avoid questions on material your class hasn't covered yet.

-This is a short quiz, but the questions are all similar to the ones you'll see on the real test (you're asked to reference source materials to come up with your answers).
-It's worthwhile to go through it and see how you do!
+This is a short AP US History quiz, but the questions are all pretty similar to those you'll see on the real test (you're asked to reference source materials to come up with your answers).
+It's definitely worthwhile to go through this quiz and see how you do!

-This is a series of quizzes on every topic covered in the curriculum.
-As you take them, the site will display stats detailing how you fare on questions of each difficulty level.
-This should help you figure out the areas where your memory is shakier.
+Albert maintains a series of free, high-quality practice quizzes on every topic covered by the AP US History curriculum (and all have been updated for the 2020 exam format and units).
+As you take them, the site will display stats that detail how you're faring on questions of each difficulty level.
+This should help you figure out the areas in which your memory is shakier.

 This site has chapter-by-chapter practice quizzes organized around an old edition of The American Pageant textbook.
 Questions are multiple choice and true/false.
 Again, this is more helpful for factual recall than for analysis questions.

-This test has just 40 questions, but the site also includes a list of frequently-asked AP US History multiple-choice questions that will prepare you better for the exam.
+This test has just 40 questions, but the website also includes a list of frequently asked AP US History multiple-choice questions that will prepare you better for the exam.

-This website contains 32 multiple-choice quizzes, one for each chapter of the McGraw-Hill US History textbook.
-The quizzes follow the organization of the textbook, but they can still be useful even if your class uses a different textbook.
-Each quiz is titled so you know what part of US History it's testing you on.
+This site contains 32 multiple-choice quizzes, one for each chapter of the 13th edition of the McGraw-Hill US History textbook.
+The quizzes follow the organization of the textbook, but they can still be useful even if your class uses a different book.
+Each quiz is titled so you can know what part of US History it's testing you on.

-More Resources for Short Practice Quizzes on All Topics
+Additional Resources for Practice Quizzes on All US History Topics

-These are a few additional sites that have a bunch of short practice quizzes on every topic in the curriculum.
-If you're looking for additional questions that will test your basic knowledge of events in US History (or are looking for more questions dealing with a specific time period), you can refer to these resources.
+These are a few additional sites that have a bunch of short practice quizzes on every topic in the APUSH curriculum.
+Use these resources if you're looking for additional questions that will test your basic knowledge of events in US History, or if you're looking for more questions dealing with a specific time period.

-- Brief Review in US History and Government: Quizzes
+- Pearson Brief Review in US History and Government: Quizzes

 - CourseNotes Practice Quizzes for AP US History